 For all counterparties doing business with us, we collect information that might be PII in nature.
-This could be names, personal email addresses or phone numbers provided in course of communications, individual tax PIN numbers, physical addresses of agents and representatives.
+This could be names, personal email addresses or phone numbers provided in the course of communications, individual tax PIN numbers, or physical addresses of agents and representatives.

-To ensure we do business with reputable, honest and qualified business partners and agents, we may also conduct due diligence checks on companies and their directors and shareholders to establish the legal status of all potential new business partners to evaluate whether they may be involved in illegal or corrupt practices.
+To ensure we do business with reputable, honest, and qualified business partners and agents, we may also conduct due diligence checks on companies and their directors and shareholders to establish the legal status of all potential new business partners to evaluate whether they may be involved in illegal or corrupt practices.
 Such checks may include the collection of personal identification documents for such directors and shareholders.

 - Data subjects whose personal data we obtain in connection to providing professional services